jeffyzxc/dusk-ui-kit/packages/atoms/loading-indicator/readme.stories.md

 # ⚛️ Loading indicator

-Tell users that the app needs more time to process the last user action.
+Loading-indicator indicates to users that the app needs more time to process the last user action.

 ## Variant